* This information replaces all prior policies related to Travel (FIS 411, FIS 102-08, FIS 410-21, FIS 410-29 & university policy for Air Travel)

 *Note: Personal accident insurance (PAI) should be declined and is not reimbursable

-c) When non-employees (seminar speakers, interviewees, etc.) are invited to OSU and a car rental is anticipated, the traveler should work with their hosting department for direct billing options.
-It must be made clear to the traveler that they ARE NOT COVERED by university insurance and they should check with their own insurance company to determine their rental vehicle coverage.
+When non-employees (seminar speakers, interviewees, etc.) are invited to OSU and a car rental is anticipated, the traveler should work with their hosting department for direct billing options.
+It must be made clear to the traveler that they are not covered by university insurance and they should check with their own insurance company to determine their rental vehicle coverage.
 If they need to purchase CDW, it may be reimbursed.

-e) Refueling of the rental car is the responsibility of the traveler, and is allowable with business justification and the required receipt.
+Refueling of a rental car is the responsibility of the traveler.

-a) Mileage may be reimbursed at the current rate when the route is considered economical and reasonable.
+Mileage may be reimbursed at the current IRS Private Vehicle Mileage Rate when the route is considered economical and reasonable.